trolldbois/pytan/doc/DESIGN.md

     * Will require user to supply WSDL (which is not currently available via URL in current product)

 ## Path 2 SOAPpy
-  * Not going this path -- GIT repo readme for SOAPpy says to use suds instead of SOAPpy
+  * **Not going this path -- GIT repo readme for SOAPpy says to use suds instead of SOAPpy**
   * Source URL: https://github.com/kiorky/SOAPpy

 ## Path 3 ElementTree
+  * **Tried this path -- ran into issues with ElementTree being too unweildy**
   * This path might be something for a later version
   * AKA "roll your own SOAP / XML parser"
   * ElementTree is built into python